 The programme is designed for graduate (or equivalent) health professionals preparing for, or currently engaged in, clinical teaching.
 Entry routes will be flexible and designed to recognise appropriate prior experience and introductory courses.
-Please contact the School for detailed information and to check whether your own experience and professional development is appropriate for entry.

 Months of entry